ecomfe/veui-docs/one/docs/en-US/components/check-button-group.md

 | `disabled` | `boolean` | Whether the option is disabled. |
 +++

-In addition, other fields in the data items of `items` besides those described above will be automatically bound to the slot props via `v-bind`.
+In addition, other properties in the data items of `items` besides those described above will be automatically bound to the slot props via `v-bind`.
 ^^^

 ### Events